-Response from Claire Watson who is the Head of Service User Carer Experience and Improvement at Greater Manchester Mental Health NHS Foundation Trust (GMMH):
+Response from Greater Manchester Mental Health NHS Foundation Trust

-"GMMH welcomes this report from Healthwatch Salford and is committed to improving communication with our service users, carers and communities via our new Care and People strategies which will be published at the end of June 2025.
+GMMH welcomes this report from Healthwatch Salford and is committed to improving communication with our service users, carers and communities via our new Care and People strategies which will be published at the end of June 2025.
 Our People Strategy will launch our new Behaviour Framework which clearly sets out our expectations of all our people and was co-produced with service users, carers and staff.
 Our People Strategy also focusses on growing the culture of wellbeing to help our people thrive.
-As always, we will triangulate feedback from Healthwatch with our wider service user, carer and staff experience measures to monitor our progress."
+As always, we will triangulate feedback from Healthwatch with our wider service user, carer and staff experience measures to monitor our progress.